XELARI-CORP/AliNA/README.md

     ```
     - Using conda:
     ```
-    conda create --name Alina_venv python=3.10
+    conda create --name Alina_venv
     conda activate Alina_venv
     ```
 - Install AliNA as an editable package:
     ```
     python3 -m pip install -e .
     ```
 - PyTorch is required for AliNA to work.
 It is not installed automatically, since you have to specify your CUDA version and operating system.
 See the official [install](https://pytorch.org/get-started/locally/) page for more detail.
-Stable PyTorch version for AliNA is 1.11.
 If GPU usage is not important for you, just try:

     ```
-    python3 -m pip install torch==1.11
-    ```
-- Test AliNA:
-    ```
-    python3 -m pip install -e .[dev]
+    python3 -m pip install torch
-    pytest tests --verbose
     ```

 Usage